-This altar existed solely to fulfill the commandment that there be a perpetual fire, as the Torah states, "And a fire shall burn there on the altar constantly, it shall not be extinguished."
+This altar existed solely to fulfill the commandment that there be a perpetual fire, as the Law states, "And a fire shall burn there on the altar constantly, it shall not be extinguished."
 There was no commandment regarding the type of wood to be used except that the Rabbis forbade the use of olive wood and grape vine wood, as these did not burn well and needed to be conserved because of their commercial value to the people."

 This is the prelude to the "peals of thunder, rumblings, flashes of lightning and an earthquake" which are the introduction to more terrors.
-The picture is similar to the vision of Ezekiel 10.2, in which a man in a linen cloth, maybe the censor angel, takes coals from between the cherubim and scatters them over the city.
+The picture is similar to the vision in Ezekiel 10.2, in which a man in a linen cloth, maybe the censor angel, takes coals from between the cherubim and scatters them over the city.
 It is also like a vision of Isaiah 6.6 in which the prophet's lips are touched with a live coal from the altar.

 The Revelation censer angel brings coals to introduce new woes.
 "The prayers of the saints return to the earth in wrath." says H.B.Swete.
 The idea in John's mind is that the prayers of the saints will bring vengeance through the angel upon those who had mistreated them.
-"The seven angels," known as the angels of the presence, are sometimes deemed to be the names of the archangels.
+"The seven angels," known as the angels of the presence, are sometimes deemed to be the names of the seven archangels.